caglarergul/burger-builder-react-app/README.md

 This is a basic Burger Builder Application with ReactJS.
 It includes React's component architecture and layout standard.
-How can we use it dynamically and mobile responsive.
+This is how we can use it dynamically and mobile responsive approach.

 I started to code it with <pre>create-react-app</pre> command.